sanjaybasu/healthcare-ai-equity/_chapters/chapter_30_research_frontiers_equity.md

 - How does this system engage with structural inequities that create health disparities?
 - What responsibility do we have to work on root causes, not just symptoms?

-Useful and helpful improvements to public health and clinical medicine are possible through careful deployment of AI.
-But they require more than technical innovation.
-They require careful and thoughtful planning and execution, which we hope this book will help you engineer.
+Health equity through AI is possible.
+But it requires more than technical innovation.
+It requires justice.

 ## Bibliography